 In this article, we will talk all about washing eggs.
 Do we need to clean eggs?
 If so, then why and how?
 If not, then why?

-We also discuss the difference between store-bought and fresh farm chicken eggs.
+Also, we will discuss the difference between store-bought and fresh farm chicken eggs.
 After reading this guide, you will know how to wash eggs.

 Also read: Top 10 Best Egg Skelter